 The Office of State and Local Finance serves as staff to the following boards:

 The State Funding Board (SFB) is the entity authorized to issue all general obligation debt that has been approved by the General Assembly.
 As a part of the state’s budget process, the SFB develops consensus ranges of estimates of state revenue for the current fiscal year and the next succeeding fiscal year to be presented to the Governor and the Chairs of the Senate and House Finance, Ways and Means Committees.
 The SFB is also charged with the establishment of policy guidelines for the investment of State funds.
-In addition, the SFB approves Other Post Employment Benefit (OPEB) trust agreements for local governments.
+In addition, local governments are required to submit Other Post Employment Benefit (OPEB) trust agreements to the SFB for approval.

 The Tennessee Local Development Authority (TLDA) is authorized to issue bonds and provide loans to: